Down-with-Imperialism Union: Claimed Juche connection

 On 17 October 1982, Kim Jong Il honoured the DIU with a speech.
 In the speech he said that its formation meant that the Korean people had "embarked on a new road of development and our Party [Workers' Party of Korea] began to strike its glorious roots."
 He went on to explain the accomplishments of his party in defending the country from the American imperialism and claimed that it had promoted the idea of Juche, which, in reality, was first expressed in 1955 at the earliest in Kim Il Sung's speech entitled On Eliminating Dogmatism and Formalism and Establishing Juche in Ideological Work.
 He also said that Kim Il Sung began the DIU with a programme to engage in "anti-Japanese national-liberation struggle relying on the masses", that its formation was the "fresh start for the Korean communist movement and the Korean revolution ... the beginning of the struggle to found a new type of party," and added that "The Korean communist movement ... pioneered the revolutionary road under the banner of the DIU."

 Doubts on its existence

 The story of Down-with-Imperialism Union first appears in North Korean literature in Minjogŭi t'aeyang Kim Il-sŏng changgun [Sun of the People, General Kim Il Sung] by North Korean author Baik Bong.
 10 years later in 1978, in the Complete History of Korea, the story has been lengthened with its meaning evaluated to the point of "the turning point of modern history of the Korean nation", however, no mention of such incident of such significance is found in any literature before 1968.

-It is suspected that the real owner for such anti-Japanese activities was the Gilheuk Peasant Union in Manchuria led by Lee Jong-rak which participated in anti-imperialist activities and thus, was named the "Down with Imperialism Union".
+It is suspected that the real owner for such anti-Japanese activities was the Gilheuk Peasant Union in Manchuria led by Ri Jong-rak which participated in anti-imperialist activities and thus, was named the "Down with Imperialism Union".